 Depending on your financial circumstances during repayment, you may want to consider different repayment options.
 Currently, there are four repayment options with the Income Based Repayment (IBR) being available effective July 1, 2009.
 Use the Loan-repayment calculator to compare your repayment options.

-If you have a Federal Stafford Subsidized, Unsubsidized loan, Graduate PLUS, Federal Direct Subsidized, Unsubsidized or Federal Direct Grad PLUS you must complete the loan exit counseling session online at the US.
-Department of Education’s NSLDS website.
-The NSLDS website may require you to enter your SSN and /or Federal PIN.
+If you have a Federal Subsidized, Unsubsidized, and/or Graduate PLUS loans you should complete the loan exit counseling session online at the U.S. Department of Education’s NSLDS website, which explains all of your rights and responsibilities regarding the repayment of your loan.
+The NSLDS website will require you to use your FSA ID, however, if you are unable to access the NSLDS site you may use our online Loan Exit Interview form instead.
 You do not need to notify OSFA when you have completed the loan exit counseling session.

 Perkins/Nursing Loan Exit Counseling